ElektraInitiative/PermaplanT/doc/decisions/database_structure.md

 3. Relations between plants

 The relations are not part of the plant entity, but rather a property of the relationship between two plants.
-Additionally, the relation should provide cross-table relationships e.g. a genus doesn't like a family.
+Additionally, the relation should provide cross-table relationships, e.g., a genus doesn't like a family.

 ## Implications